 Books, TV, and play

-Read books or watch TV programs about visiting the dentist, or depending on your child’s age, you can even play ‘dentist’ by pretending to exam your child’s mouth or letting them exam your mouth or a doll’s mouth.
+Read books or watch TV programs about visiting the dentist, or depending on your child’s age, you can even play ‘dentist’ by pretending to examine your child’s mouth or letting them examine your mouth or a doll’s mouth.